-Good grades in GCSE subjects will assist with entry to Apprenticeships NI courses in the higher trades such as Electrotechnical (electrical installation), and Plumbing and Heating.
-Number admitted onto these two apprenticeships are restricted to 30approx with over 120 applications to each course every year.
+Good grades in GCSE subjects will assist with entry to Apprenticeships NI courses in the higher trades such as electrical, plumbing or light vehicle repair.

 1. GCSE Entry requirements at SRC / SERC

 Applicant GCSE grades are scored for entry to Further Education courses in Regional Colleges such as the Southern Regional College (SRC) and South Eastern Regional College (SERC).
 It is important to note that 15 points with a minimum C grade pass in English and Mathematics should be achieved for entry to all Level 3 Further Education courses.